Where is the Earth?

 print(f"Today's date (midnight): {date_today}")

-SPICE doesn't work with UTC time; convert to Ephemeris Time ...
+SPICE doesn't work with UTC time, so convert UTC to Ephemeris Time:

 et_date_today = spiceypy.utc2et(date_today)